doreen-sch/doreen-sch/README.md

 📷 Photography and visual storytelling
 🚐 Vanlife and exploring the wild north of Europe
 🪵 DIY projects and building things with my hands
-🏔 Short hikes and mountain peaks during sunrise/sunset
+🏔 Hikes and mountain peaks during sunrise/sunset
 🪑 Restoring mid-century furniture
 🎵 Listening to film music
 📚 Reading fantasy and sci-fi